-High traffic volume multi-lane roads such as Metcalf Avenue, College Boulevard and Antioch Road, and plowed continuously during snow operations.
+High traffic volume multi-lane roads such as Metcalf Avenue, College Boulevard and Antioch Road are plowed continuously during snow operations.

-Two-lane streets bordering a neighborhood or commercial area that move traffic to a thoroughfare street are plowed from the start of snow operations until completed.
+Two-lane streets that move traffic to a thoroughfare street are plowed from the start of snow operations until completed.
 Collectors typically border neighborhoods or commercial areas and include Lamar Avenue, 71st and 133rd streets.
 These are typically completed in the first 12-hour shift.

-Plowed after snowfall stops and after Priority 2 streets are treated and cleared.
-Plowing is not required for ice or snowfalls of less than two inches; however, crews will apply materials to improve vehicle traction.
+Crews will apply materials to improve traction, but may not plow residential streets for ice or snowfall less than two inches.
 Plows will make a single pass around the perimeter of cul-de-sacs.
 When a large storm results in the buildup of snow and ice, crews will completely plow cul-de-sacs after all streets have been completed.